 The belt has passed over his face and is around his neck before it registers.

-I watch transfixed as the glass drops from his hand in stop motion, levitating elegantly toward the carpeted floor where it lands softly on its side.
+You watch transfixed as the glass drops from his hand in stop motion, levitating elegantly toward the carpeted floor where it lands softly on its side.
 The remnant of whiskey dribbles out over the edge and is slowly wicked up by the rug, staining the fibers sepia.
-The sight makes me feel something I cannot identify.
+The sight makes you feel something you cannot identify.

 The indescribable beauty of desolation.

-When at last I look up, the man is lying dead.
+When at last you look up, the man is lying dead.
 The woman is on her knees rifling through his pockets, pulling out a folded piece of stained and wrinkled paper.

 The blank man watches her with a mix of disdain and admiration.
 “What, no water works?
 You’re one cold bitch.”